bank-vaults/secret-sync/README.md

 #### 2.2.
 Vault store
 Deploy Vault and create config file to use as the _Vault secret store_.
-Secrets synced from other stores will be available in this Vault instance.
 ```bash
 # Deploy a Vault instance
 docker compose -f dev/vault/docker-compose.yml up -d